Omni Tax Help

 What Is IRS Collections?

 IRS collections is the process the IRS uses to recover unpaid taxes.
 It begins once a balance is assessed but not paid.
 The IRS first sends notices, then may enforce payment with liens, levies, or garnishments.
+If you are trying to buy a home while collections are active, see: Can You Buy a House If You Owe the IRS?

 How the IRS Collection Process Works